Meyer v. Nebraska

 Meyer v.
-Nebraska, 262 U.S. 390 (1923), was a U.S. Supreme Court case that held that a 1919 Nebraska law restricting foreign-language education violated the Due Process Clause of the Fourteenth Amendment to the United States Constitution.
-The Nebraska law had been passed during World War I, during a period of heightened anti-German sentiment in the United States.
-The Court held that the liberties protected by the Fourteenth Amendment applied to foreign-language speakers.
+Nebraska, 262 U.S. 390 (1923), was a landmark decision by the United States Supreme Court that held that the "Siman Act", a 1919 Nebraska law prohibiting minority languages as both the subject and medium of instruction in schools, violated the Due Process Clause of the Fourteenth Amendment to the United States Constitution.
+The Court's ruling is one of the earliest articulations of substantive due process.